Resource Guide and Toolkit for Organizing Events for a Successful India Giving Day in Your Community

 Overview

-The third annual INDIA GIVING DAY (IGD), an initiative of the India Philanthropy Alliance, is being held on March 14, 2025.
-We are partnering with 35+ carefully vetted charities to significantly impact problems like poverty, illiteracy, malnutrition, ill health, and environmental degradation in India.
+The fourth annual INDIA GIVING DAY (IGD), an initiative of the India Philanthropy Alliance, is being held on March 13, 2026.
+We are partnering with 40+ carefully vetted charities that are driving meaningful change across education, health, livelihoods, agriculture, climate action, and other key areas of development in India.

 Key Details